ctipilot.ch

 Per-section guidance

 § 0 Week at a glance.
 5–8 bullets.
 Lead with items from List 6 (inaction = incident) — Monday-morning escalation items.
-Cover the week's biggest cross-day chain, the most-exploited vulnerability, the most active actor, the most relevant breach, the most important policy / regulatory move.
+Cover the week's biggest cross-day chain, the most-exploited vulnerability, the most active actor, the most significant research finding or threat-actor development, the most relevant breach, the most important policy / regulatory move.
 Inline links throughout: every bullet links to its underlying daily brief (briefs/YYYY-MM-DD.md) and to the original source.

 § 1 Highest-impact events — what's on fire if no one acted.
 Items from List 6.
-Each H3 leads with a one-line "if you didn't act on this, here is what's now ongoing" framing — active exploitation status, missed deadline, campaign still acquiring victims.
+Each H3 leads with a one-line "if you didn't act on this, here is what's now ongoing" framing — active exploitation status, ongoing victim acquisition, mass-scanning evidence, fresh victim disclosures (CISA KEV deadlines are not an acceptable framing per the inherited PD-13 — the exploitation is what matters, not the US-FCEB compliance date).
 Body adds technical specifics from the dailies + any new development this week.
 End each item with the per-item footer.
 This section is the weekly's editorial centre.
 If List 6 is empty (all the week's escalation items resolved by mid-week), say so explicitly: "No item in this week's daily coverage continued to be operationally critical at week-end." — empty is a valid signal, padding is not.

 § 2 Multi-day campaigns and chains.
 Canonical "what happened with X this week".
 One H3 per chain.
 Show the trajectory: what was known at start of week, what changed each day, where it stands now.
 Link the originating daily brief and the current primary source.
 The section a Tier 2/3 reader reaches for to understand a campaign the dailies covered piecewise.

 § 3 Vulnerability roll-up.
-Markdown table covering every CVE referenced this week, plus per-CVE H3 entries for operationally critical ones (Active ITW, KEV-added during window, pre-auth RCE on internet-exposed software, supply-chain compromise affecting widely-deployed software).
-Items that cleared the daily's § 3 inclusion gates but are now patched and have no exploitation evidence stay in the table without an H3.
+Per-CVE H3 entries for the operationally critical CVEs of the week (Active ITW, KEV-added during window, pre-auth RCE on internet-exposed software, supply-chain compromise affecting widely-deployed software), each with status-this-week-vs-first-covered prose and a per-item footer.
+No CVE summary table (removed v2.64 — the per-item footers already carry CVE / CVSS / Vector / Auth / Status, and the table was a recurring source of patched-version / KEV transcription errors).
+A CVE that cleared the daily's § 3 gates but is now patched with no exploitation evidence can be folded into a one-line mention inside a related H3 rather than getting its own.
 Use per-CVE breakdown notation in the footer when an H3 covers more than one CVE.

 § 4 Sector & victim patterns.
 One H3 per sector that saw meaningful activity in the window.
 Where a Swiss / European public-sector sector saw activity, lead with that.
 Avoid generic sector commentary — every claim needs an inline source link to a specific incident or report.